muggy8/improbable/have-and-havenot/9nyC33pA.md

 The bed I am currently sleeping on is positioned next to both the wall of the door and the wall to the left of the door.

-It does seems that this is the best place to position this bed.
+It does seem that this is the best place to position this bed.

 I've been moving the bed around to test out different places that would fit nicely, but as expected, in the corner is definitely still the best option.